 1a.
 Explore the image to view spectra measured in various pixels.
 To do this click on the arrow icon in the tool bar at the bottom of the MultiChannel Viewer and move the cursor around the image slowly, watching the spectra change from pixel to pixel.
 View a spectrum over the Black Sea in clear skies and locate the CO2, O3, and H2O absorption features.
 Now view a spectrum in the clouds at the eastern edge of the Black Sea.
-The brightness temperature (BT) at shorter wavelengths (wavenumbers greater than 2500 cm-1) is now increasing as wavenumber increases.
+The absorption features have been severely diminished.
+Why?
+The BT at shorter wavelengths is now increasing as wavelengths decreases.
 Why?

 1b.
 Engage the reference spectrum icon (look under Tools and find Reference Spectrum and click on).
-Show both the spectra from two pixels simultaneously by engaging the arrows in the bottom tool bar (Figure 3).
+Show both the spectra from 1a simultaneously by engaging the arrows in the bottom tool bar (Figure 3).
 Why is the spectrum from the cloudy field of view showing very little change in brightness temperature as a function of wavenumber?